guidobouman/thesis/Documents/Thesis/Thesis.markdown

 One of the proposals of the Semantic Web movement is RDF (Resource Description Framework).
 It's is one of the attempts of W3C to bring query-able and machine readable metadata to the web, a specification for  xml.
 It is designed to be the  Lingua franca (a language bridging between to other languages) "to allow data to be processed outside the particular environment in which it was created, in a fashion that can work at Internet scale"[1](http://www.w3.org/TR/2004/REC-rdf-concepts-20040210/#section-motivation) and "Interworking among applications: combining data from several applications to arrive at new information."[2](http://www.w3.org/TR/2004/REC-rdf-concepts-20040210/#section-motivation) SPARQL is the accompanying query language for RDF, which allows to easily search through RDF data.

 #### Metacrap
 Unfortunately there are not many Real World examples of the usage RDF and Cory Doctorow has 7 arguments for this in his essay ["Metacrap: Putting the torch to seven straw-men of the meta-utopia"](http://www.well.com/~doctorow/metacrap.htm).
-He states that itÕs practicly not possible because of the lack of discipline from the users side.
+He states that itâ€™s practicly not possible because of the lack of discipline from the users side.
 In short: describing data is free interpretable, prone to errors, subjective and requires a lot of work from user point of view.

 > 1. People lie
 2. People are lazy